koeppl/aspstring/README.md

 ./brute/shortest_superstring.py --input sample/sleeplessness.scs.txt
 ./brute/minimum_common_string_partition.py --input sample/sleeplessness.mcsp.txt
 ```
-Note that the last call will take long time.
+Note that the last call will take a long time to finish.

 # Misc

-To see whether the code runs correctly, you can execute the python scripts in the `test` folder.
+To check whether the code runs correctly, you can execute the python scripts in the `test` folder.

 The output can be further processed by [sqlplot](https://github.com/koeppl/sqlplot).